All about wills

 The plans you make for your family and friends when you are no longer around to look after them are just as important as the support you give them during your life.
 It’s got to be a good idea to guide what happens when you die, and reduce the burden and cost to those you leave behind.
 Yet many people put it off – perhaps because they don’t like thinking about the end of their life, or maybe it’s a question of time or cost.

 When you choose Bequeathed to make your will you get as much support as you need to complete the will interview.
-When you're ready, you can download and print (with full instructions on what to do) the will that our system has created or you can get advice on your draft from one of our selected law firms.
+When you're ready, we arrange a free 30 minute appointment with an accredited legal firm.
+They advise you and send your free will.